debian-ch/www-debian-ch/content/index.en.md

 There is a monthly Debian meetup in Zurich, currently every first Tuesday in the month.
 Please see [Local Groups: Switzerland](https://wiki.debian.org/LocalGroups#Switzerland) in the Debian Wiki for uptodate details.
 The LUGS maintains a [calendar](http://www.lugs.ch/lugs/termine/) including an [iCal feed](http://www.lugs.ch/lugs/termine/ical/debian.ics) and an [e-mail reminder](http://lists.lugs.ch/reminder.cgi).

-## Merchandise

-On behalf of the Debian Project, we produce and sell [select Debian merchandise](merchandise/).
-All profits go to the Debian Project without deductions.

 ## Support

 Please note that due to our limited resources, **debian.ch does not provide support for Debian GNU/Linux**.
 Please see [the Debian web site](http://www.debian.org/support) for ways to get support (both commercial and free).